|Fishing Reel Identification & Maintenance|

 Of course a screwdriver of the right size and a small Crescent wrench, OR look

 in the original box and you will find a combo tool.
 For more info

 for a link to Shimano's video.

 The 3 main drag washers are large, about .940" in dia. which is good for this size of reel.
 If you ordered replacement new washers, and received the black plastic Dartanium "stock" washers, aftermarket carbon-fiber or carbon-matrix washers, then a little bit of Shimano or Cal's grease would be recommended.
 In lubricating these, only a minimal amount of lubricant should be applied by rubbing on both sides of the washer (about a fingerprint's worth).
-I did not have any Shimano grease, but found that LubriMatic boat trailer axle grease also works quite well here.
+I did not have any Shimano grease at the time I tore this one apart, but found that LubriMatic boat trailer axle grease also works quite well here.
 This grease is a slippery lithium based in greenish blue color.

-This reel has a SMALL spring and plunger located in a hole crossways in the mainshaft that acts as a clicker when you adjust the dray wheel.
-If you do not know about this or are not paying attention when removing the star drag wheel, the plunger will disappear in thin air.
+ATTENTION -- This reel has a SMALL spring and plunger located in a hole crossways in the mainshaft that acts as a clicker when you adjust the drag wheel.
+If you do not know about this or are not paying attention (even if you pay attention) when removing the star drag wheel, this SMALL plunger will disappear in thin air.

 Some Reassembly Tips : On this reel there are 4 things to especially be aware of.

 Tip number 1 is as you unscrew the star drag handle, there is a SMALL spring loaded plunger #295 in the exploded views photo that is a detent clicker for the star drag.
 If you are not aware of this it WILL go flying as you unscrew the handle.